Yehia3A/Cloud-Assignment-2/README.md

 # Assignment 2: Event-Driven Order Notification System

-## Overview
-This project builds an event-driven system using AWS services to process order notifications.
-An SNS topic (`OrderTopic`) publishes order messages, which are received by an SQS queue (`OrderQueue`).
-A Lambda function (`OrderProcessor`) processes the messages and stores them in a DynamoDB table (`Orders`).
-A dead-letter queue (`OrderQueueDLQ`) captures failed messages for debugging.

 ## Setup Instructions
 Follow these steps to set up the system in AWS (region: `us-east-1`):